-We all have that struggle of trying to find clothes that fit our body type.
+As someone who is 5’3″, I used to find it very hard to find brands for petites.
 It’s gotten a whole lot better over the past few years, but there used to be this thing that there was a “regular” size that set the standard on how clothes would fit everyone.
 As a woman with a petite frame, I would find myself struggling to find clothes that would fit my shorter torso and my short legs.
 Things would drag or not fit right and it would frustrate me to no end.
 Over the years, I was able to figure out certain ways to wear clothes that would make me, as a petite woman, look taller than I actually am.
 But the next question would be – well, where do I shop for these pieces.
 That’s why I decided to write up this go-to post for petite friendly brands and stores to shop.

-As we go through some of these major petite friendly stores pay attention to the brands that are also housed within each one of these stores as this will also expand the places that you can shop.
+As we go through some of these major brands for petites to shop pay attention to the brands that are also housed within each one of these stores as this will also expand the places that you can shop.
 For example, you can shop at Macy’s and find pieces from Free People, Anthropologie and other amazing petite friendly brands.
 But maybe, you don’t want to head to the department store but want to go directly to the brand store.
 The list just keeps expanding through the brands that are found within those big petite friendly stores that you can shop.

 Nordstrom has always been a one-stop-shop for getting a good amount of petite friendly pieces to add to your closet.
 It’s really easy to find petite clothing online just by filtering by size and selecting petite sizes.
 But, of course, don’t feel obligated to only stay within that selection.
 Look around a bit and shop the petite friendly brands that Nordstrom has such as Topshop, NIC+ZOE, Halogen, and so many more.
 I especially like how diverse the looks are.
 Though you’re shopping in one particular size, you can still find so many different looks depending on your personal style.